aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_with_dkg.md

 ## Function `finish_with_dkg_result`

-Complete the current reconfiguration with DKG.
-Abort if no DKG is in progress.
+Complete the current reconfiguration with DKG.<br/> Abort if no DKG is in progress.

 <pre><code>fun finish_with_dkg_result(account: &amp;signer, dkg_result: vector&lt;u8&gt;)<br/></code></pre>